petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 for machine learning.

-Lastly, it's important that this new platform be fully open source (GitHub is not, by the way).
+Lastly, it's important that this new platform be fully open source (GitHub is not, unfortunately).
-Centralization of control is antithetical to the principles of open science and represents a significant risk.
+Centralization of control is antithetical to the principles of open science and presents a significant sustainability risk.

 ### Challenge 2: Tooling fragmentation

-It's important to use the right tool for the job, but in order to achieve single button reproducibility all tools need to somehow be tied together.
+It's important to use the right tool for the job, but in order to achieve single-button reproducibility all tools need to somehow be tied together.
 Researchers may also need
 to run different processes in different locations.